j4y/developerportal/pages/platforms/ios.md

 <img src={{ "/images/apple.png" | prepend: site.baseurl }} align=right>

-SDK Developer Guide
+SDK Developer Guide Release 2.0
-Release 2.0

-### Getting Started
+## What’s in the SDK

 The Affdex SDK package consists of the following:

 * 	<b>AFFECTIVA SDK LICENSE AGREEMENT.pdf</b>, the license agreement file.
 * 	<b>Powered By Affectiva Logos</b> is a folder that contains the Powered By Affectiva logos for inclusion in apps as outlined in the license agreement.
 * 	<b>Affdex.framework</b>, the Affdex SDK framework that your app will link against.
 Affectiva makes source available for sample applications that use the SDK.
-You can find these source examples on our GitHub site: https://github.com/Affectiva/affdex-ios
+You can find these source examples on our GitHub site: https://github.com/Affectiva/ios-sdk-samples

-## How the SDK is Organized

-There is a single Objective-C header file that your app will need to include: <code>Affdex/Affdex.h</code>.
-This header file defines the <code>AFDXDetector</code> class which contains the facial expression detector logic as well as the <code>AFDXFace</code> object.
-The Affdex framework contains all of the necessary code for the SDK and will need to be linked to your app.
-It contains compiled code for armv7, armv7s, arm64, i386 and x86_64 architectures, allowing you to use either the iOS simulator or a real iOS device.

-### Requirements & Dependencies
+## Requirements & Dependencies

 The iOS SDK requires iOS 8.0 or above and Xcode 6.
 The SDK also depends on the following iOS frameworks: